ppenguin/nix-dev-imgs/README.md

 # where imageName and imageTags are set in the flake
 ```

+## Brainstorm / WIP

+Maybe better DX/UX if we do the following:

+- Define the wanted environments under `devenvs/<envname>` in `nix` files with standardised names and factored such that we have enough flexibility to diverge a bit as necessary between container payload and devshell packages, but still DRY.
+- Iterate over `devenvs/` and automatically generate the flake attributes for `devShells` and `packages` (images), where their corresponding names are just that of the subdir.
+- The push apps could be generated in the same fashion by iterating over the `packages` outputs (possibly filtering just in case by container packages).

 ## Limitations

 This setup currently is meant to be used as one `flake` per environment, which is in principle the "right way", since it